hzxie/voj/README.md

 ### The Origin of Verwandlung

-In 2011, the LinkedIn Inc. published a message queue product called [Kafka](http://kafka.apache.org/).
+In 2011, LinkedIn Inc. released a message queue named [Kafka](http://kafka.apache.org/).
 It's implemented in Scala and open-sourced.

-In 2012, Alibaba Inc. published a message queue product called [MetaQ](https://github.com/killme2008/Metamorphosis), which is based on Kafka.
+In 2012, Alibaba Inc. released a message queue named [MetaQ](https://github.com/killme2008/Metamorphosis), which is based on Kafka.
 It's implemented in Java.

 MetaQ stands for *Metamorphosis*, which is a famous literature written by the author Franz Kafka.